OndrejHome/fast-vm/docs/user_guide.md

 }
 ...
 ~~~
-NOTE: Final filter configuration depends heavilly on your environment/system.
+NOTE: Final filter configuration depends heavily on your environment/system.

 ### 2.6.
 UEFI boot support with OVMF {#ovmf_uefi_support}
 To use libvirt with UEFI boot a special firmware is required. fast-vm` doesn't require any special configuration for UEFI boot except of having needed firmware and image that was pre-installed with UEFI support.
 More on how to install UEFI firmware into libvirt check [Fedora: Using UEFI with QEMU](https://fedoraproject.org/wiki/Using_UEFI_with_QEMU) article.